 1. We started using software

-This was Clubspark.
+At first this was Clubspark.
 If you’re not from the UK, you may not know Clubspark.
 It is software licensed by the LTA and provided for free to registered clubs and coaches.
-I have mixed feelings about Clubspark and will write an in-depth post about it, but overall it has been a difficult experience – lots of glitches, missing features, promises of features being in-development for years.
+I have mixed feelings about Clubspark – it’s free and I think it’s great for smaller clubs.
+But it also has a few problems and I don’t think works so well for bigger clubs.

 There are loads of systems out there which I couldn’t comment on – Club Manager (which I’m not paid to promote) is working great for us.
-It seems to do everything that membership software should do, although it’s early days.
+It seems to do everything that membership software should do, and we have now been using it for about 3 years, with great success.
 It does cost about £80 per month, but in our case that money is worth it for what it can do for us.

 2. New members could immediately go onto the new system